Leveraging SO(3)-steerable convolutions for pose-robust semantic segmentation in 3D medical data: Building an equivariant segmentation network

 In line with \cite{weiler_3d} we use \emph{gated} nonlinearities, in which an auxiliary scalar feature calculated from the irreducible feature is used passed through a sigmoid nonlinearity, which is then multiplied with the feature to induce a nonlinear response.

-For the encoding path, we apply maxpooling to the scalar valued feature components.
-For a vector or tensor valued component $v$, we pool by keeping the vector with the greatest $l^2$ norm.
-Trilinear upsampling (used in the decoding path) is already an equivariant operation.
+For the encoding path, we apply ordinary max-pooling to the scalar valued feature components.
+For a vector or tensor valued component $v$, we pool by keeping the vector with the greatest $l^2$ norm \citep{cesa2021program}.

 We apply ordinary instance normalization \citep{ulyanov2016instance} to the scalar features.
 Similarly, to instance-normalize a vector- or tensor-valued feature $v$ we divide by the mean $l^2$ norm of that feature per instance: $\textrm{norm(v)} := v/{\mathbb{E}( \|v\|)}$